East Worthing railway station

-East Worthing railway station is one of five stations serving the town of Worthing in the county of West Sussex.
-(The other stations being Worthing, West Worthing, Durrington-on-Sea and Goring-by-Sea).
+East Worthing railway station is one of five stations serving the town of Worthing in the county of West Sussex - alongside Worthing, West Worthing, Durrington-on-Sea, and Goring-by-Sea.
 It is 9 mi 55 chain down the line from Brighton.
 The station is operated by Southern, who operate all of the services.

 The unstaffed station has ticket issuing facilities through one Shere FASTticket self-service ticket machine on the eastbound platform.
-A Permit to travel machine is on the westbound platform.
-The station has one glass and metal shelter on each platform.
-In the early 1990s a small wooden ticket office building on the eastbound platform was demolished.
+Between 2001 and 2006 a small wooden ticket office building on the eastbound platform was demolished.
+The ticket office had previously caught fire in 1997.

 The platforms can only accommodate 4-coach trains.
 Until 2014 they were 2.25 m wide, preventing the use of access ramps for disabled passengers; but in January of that year work began to widen them to 3.75 m.
+This work was scheduled for completion in May of that year.

 East Worthing has 2 platforms.
-Platform one, which leads towards Brighton/London Victoria via Hove, and platform two which leads to Portsmouth & Southsea / Southampton Central.
+Platform one serves trains towards Brighton/London Victoria via Hove, and platform two, which serves trains towards Portsmouth & Southsea / Southampton Central.